 I think this is the only time I took someone else’s words and put them to music.
 My friend, Becky, handed me these lyrics one day and these songs are the result.
 I did have to change a few of the words for the song’s meter, and I also came up with the reference to “Shadow Lay” in “Sweet Lilac”.
 The Yeah, Yeah, Yeah in “We Got More” is sort of a theft from the Mamas & Papas.

-This was released on A Major Label Records formed by Jim Spencer.
-You knew him, that's why he gave you this opportunity.
-Tell me about your friendship with Jim?
+Album was released on A Major Label Records formed by Jim Spencer.

 Jim lived a few blocks down the street from me in the early years and I’m not sure how we originally got together musically.
 He’d invite me over and he would play me his songs and I would play mine and we wrote a few together.
 He would come up with lyrics very quickly and I always admired that ability.
 He also had a great voice and sense of musicality.
 He eventually moved to Milwaukee and married; but he would stay in contact when he’d visit his mother in Indianapolis and we would again share our recent songs.
 He is the sole reason the Anonymous album exists.